John Battle (politician)

-Sir John Dominic Battle, KC*SG (born 26 April 1951) is a British Labour Party politician, who was the Member of Parliament (MP) for Leeds West from 1987 to 2010.
+Sir John Dominic Battle, KC*SG (born 26 April 1951) is a British politician who served as the Member of Parliament (MP) for Leeds West from 1987 to 2010.
+A member of the Labour Party, he served in government as Minister of State for Trade and Industry (1997–1999) and Minister of State for Foreign and Commonwealth Affairs (1999–2001) under Tony Blair.

 Early life

-Battle was born in Bradford and educated at St. Paulinus' School, a primary school in Dewsbury; St Michael's College, Underley Hall 1962–1967 (a junior seminary – secondary education – for the training of priests at the Roman Catholic Archdiocese of Liverpool), and at St Joseph's College, Up Holland (1967–1972).
+Sir John was born in Bradford and educated at St Paulinus' School, a primary school in Dewsbury; St Michael's College, Underley Hall 1962–1967 (a junior seminary – secondary education – for the training of priests at the Roman Catholic Archdiocese of Liverpool), and at St Joseph's College, Up Holland (1967–1972).
 Following a year of work, he went to the University of Leeds where he graduated with a bachelor's degree in English in 1976.
 From 1976 to 1979, he undertook postgraduate research.

 In 1979, he began to work as a research assistant to Derek Enright, a fellow Catholic and a Member of the European Parliament.
-Battle gained a seat on the City of Leeds Council in 1980.
+Sir John gained a seat on the City of Leeds Council in 1980.
 He chaired the innovative Industry and Employment Committee and later the Housing Committee.

 He was chosen to contest the Conservative seat of Leeds North West at the 1983 general election.
 Donald Kaberry, the Conservative MP since the seat's creation in 1955, was retiring.
-John Battle lost to a sitting MP in Keith Hampson, whose own seat of Ripon had been abolished.
+Sir John lost to a sitting MP in Keith Hampson, whose own seat of Ripon had been abolished.

-Battle became the national coordinator for Church Action on Poverty in 1983 and in 1986, was selected to contest the seat of Leeds West, which had seen a shock result at the previous general election.
+Sir John became the national coordinator for Church Action on Poverty in 1983 and in 1986, was selected to contest the seat of Leeds West, which had seen a shock result at the previous general election.
 Joseph Dean had been comfortably re-elected as the Labour MP for Leeds West at the 1979 general election, with a majority of over 10,000 votes.
 However, in 1983 he was defeated by the Liberal candidate Michael Meadowcroft against all predictions; as Leeds West had been held Labour since 1945.